charlehsin/principle-pattern-algorithm/algorithms/dynamic-programming-fibonacci/README.md

-# Example of Hashing lookup
+# Example of solving Fibonacci number using Dynamic Programming

 1. Check [Dynamic Programming](https://www.geeksforgeeks.org/dynamic-programming/).
    - Will focus on using DP on Fibonacci number.